citadel-tech/coinswap/docs/taker.md

 }
 ```

-Now we are ready to initate a coinswap.
+Now we are ready to initiate a coinswap.
 We are first going to sync the offer book to get a list of available makers.

 ```sh
 $ taker -r 127.0.0.1:38332 -a user:pass fetch-offers